corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/features-versions.md

 the node can also set the targetPlatformVersion field.

 The third set of changes are those which could affect the operation of a Corda network.
-Examples would include a change to the serialisation format or flow/wire protocol, or introduction of a new transaction component.
+Examples would include a change to the serialization format or flow/wire protocol, or introduction of a new transaction component.
 These are changes to the core data model and these features have the property that it is not safe for any node or application to take advantage of until all nodes on the network are capable of understanding them.
 Such features are thus only enabled in a node if the network to which it is connected has published a minimumPlatformVersion in its network parameters that is greater than or equal to the Corda Platform Version that introduced the